• Search by category

 Key Concept: Increasing Longevity and Healthy Life Expectancy

-Professor Jagger’s research emphasises that while people are living longer due to advancements in healthcare, public health, and technology, healthy life expectancy—the number of years lived in good health—has not always increased at the same rate.
-This discrepancy raises significant concerns, as the additional years gained are often marked by chronic conditions such as cardiovascular disease, arthritis, and cognitive decline, including dementia.
+Professor Jagger’s research emphasises that while people are living longer due to advances in healthcare, public health, and technology, healthy life expectancy has not always increased at the same rate [3].
+This discrepancy raises significant concerns, as the additional years gained are often marked by chronic conditions such as cardiovascular disease, arthritis, and cognitive decline, including dementia [4].

 One of Jagger’s key messages is that simply increasing life expectancy is not enough.
-The goal should be to compress morbidity, which refers to reducing the time an individual spends living with illness towards the end of life.
-In her studies, she points out that while life expectancy at age 65 has increased, the additional years are frequently accompanied by disability and disease, placing greater burdens on healthcare systems and caregivers.
+The goal should be to compress morbidity, that is, to reduce the proportion of life spent living with illness and disability, particularly at the end of life [5].
+In her studies, she demonstrates that while life expectancy at age 65 has increased, the additional years are frequently accompanied by disability and disease, placing greater burdens on healthcare systems and caregivers [3].

 The Importance of Early and Lifelong Prevention

 According to Jagger, addressing this imbalance requires a shift in focus from merely treating diseases in older adults to adopting preventative measures much earlier in life.
-Public health initiatives need to encourage healthier lifestyles from a younger age—such as regular exercise, a balanced diet, and the avoidance of smoking and excessive alcohol consumption—since habits established in early and mid-life have profound effects on health in later years.
+Public health initiatives must encourage healthier lifestyles from a younger age, such as regular exercise, balanced nutrition, and the avoidance of smoking and excessive alcohol consumption, since habits established in early and mid-life have profound effects on health in later years [6].

-She underscores the need for health systems to prioritize preventing multimorbidity, which is the coexistence of multiple chronic conditions, often seen in older populations.
-Jagger has pointed out that multimorbidity tends to appear earlier in life for those in more disadvantaged socio-economic groups.
-This fact leads her to advocate for policies that address health inequalities, ensuring that everyone has the opportunity to age well.
+She underscores the need for health systems to prioritise preventing multimorbidity, the coexistence of multiple chronic conditions, which is increasingly common in older populations [7].
+Jagger has also pointed out that multimorbidity tends to appear earlier in life among more disadvantaged socio-economic groups [7].
+This finding supports her call for policies that address health inequalities and ensure that everyone has the opportunity to age well [8].

 Focus on Cognitive Health and Dementia

-A significant aspect of Professor Jagger’s work is focused on cognitive ageing and dementia.
-She has stressed that while physical health often dominates the conversation around ageing, maintaining cognitive health is equally important for quality of life in older age.
-Jagger’s studies suggest that while the overall prevalence of dementia has not risen in line with life expectancy, the absolute number of people living with dementia is increasing simply because there are more older adults.
+A significant aspect of Professor Jagger’s work is cognitive ageing and dementia.
+She has stressed that while physical health often dominates the conversation around ageing, maintaining cognitive health is equally important for preserving quality of life in later years [9].
+Jagger’s studies suggest that although the prevalence of dementia has not risen in line with life expectancy, the absolute number of people living with dementia is increasing simply because more people are surviving into older age [9].

-To address this, Jagger promotes both research into the causes and prevention of dementia as well as practical interventions that can delay its onset.
-She supports efforts to improve mental stimulation, social engagement, and physical activity throughout life as key strategies for protecting cognitive health.
-Her findings suggest that these factors, along with medical interventions to manage risk factors like hypertension and diabetes, can contribute significantly to a reduced risk of cognitive decline.
+To address this challenge, Jagger promotes both research into the causes and prevention of dementia, as well as practical interventions that may delay its onset.
+She supports efforts to improve mental stimulation, social engagement, and physical activity throughout life as key strategies for protecting cognitive health [10].
+Evidence suggests that these factors, together with effective management of vascular risk factors such as hypertension and diabetes, can significantly reduce the risk of cognitive decline [11].

 Adapting Healthcare Systems and Societal Structures

-In addition to lifestyle interventions, Jagger calls for a transformation in the way healthcare systems are organized.
-Current systems, she argues, are largely designed to treat acute conditions, but they are ill-equipped to manage the complex and chronic health needs of an ageing population.
-She advocates for healthcare that is more integrated and person-centered, with a focus on managing multiple conditions simultaneously rather than treating each in isolation.
+In addition to lifestyle interventions, Jagger calls for a transformation in the way healthcare systems are organised.
+Current systems, she argues, are largely designed to treat acute conditions, yet they are often ill-equipped to manage the complex and chronic health needs of an ageing population [12].

 Healthy Ageing for All: Reducing Health Inequalities

-A consistent theme in Jagger’s work is the need to address the social determinants of health that influence how different populations age.
-She has shown that people from lower socio-economic backgrounds are more likely to experience poorer health and earlier onset of chronic diseases.
-This inequity means that strategies for healthy ageing must consider broader socio-economic policies, such as improving access to healthcare, education, and healthy living environments for all.
+A consistent theme in Jagger’s work is the need to address the social determinants of health that shape how different populations age.
+She has shown that individuals from lower socio-economic backgrounds are more likely to experience poorer health and earlier onset of chronic diseases [8].

 Conclusion